 It is anticipated that the Host will repay OCPC using its energy savings, as described below.
 However, the repayment obligation embodied in the Loan is unconditional, i.e., it is not dependent upon any conditions, including the Host enjoying energy savings.

 B. Cost of Project

-The Project is a Renewable Energy Facility that is a 110.0 kW roof mounted solar photovoltaic system.
-The Project's total cost is estimated to be \$173,000.
-The Owner will own the Renewable Energy Facility.
+The Project is a Renewable Energy Facility that is a 98.04 kW roof mounted solar photovoltaic system.
+The Project's total cost is estimated to be \$190,973.